-After switching to a headless system, 28% of people saw time-saving improvements.
+After switching to a headless system, 31% of people saw time-saving improvements.
 Considering that this same sample demonstrated time-consuming operations as the main pain point leading them to seek out a new system, this suggests that switching to a headless CMS can be the solution to the most common content problem.
-Additionally, 19% saw increased traffic after adopting a headless system, and 16% saw a reduction in their spending budget.
+Additionally, 18% saw increased traffic after adopting a headless system, and 13% saw increased ROI.